-1923, New York City, New York
+1923, New York, New York

-1997, New York City, New York
+1997, New York, New York

 Although trained as an abstract painter, Roy Lichtenstein became a pioneer of Pop art famed for paintings based on generic romance books and war comics.
 Lichtenstein transferred the clichéd comic-book compositions to canvas with a projector and simplified them; the resulting paintings mimic the impersonal appearance of cheap four-color printing, despite being meticulously handmade.
 Characteristic of this work are the enlarged benday dots that would become Lichtenstein's signature mark.

 Lichtenstein abandoned working on comics paintings by the mid-1960s, but he retained a lifelong interest in the mass media.
 His later work often addressed how an artwork's meaning changed when it was reproduced and distributed as a commercial image.